Burley, Hampshire: History

 In 1852 the manor passed into the possession of Colonel Esdaile who pulled down the old manor house and built a new one.
 Further changes to the building have been made since that time, and the manor house is now a hotel.

 2 mi to the north-east of the Burley village lies Burley Lodge, whose history dates back to the 15th century.
 It was part of the lands of the "bailiwick of Burley" which was held in the 18th century by the Paulets, Dukes of Bolton and Marquesses of Winchester.

 The civil parish of Burley was formed in 1868 from Burley Walk and Holmsley Walk, extra-parochial parts of the New Forest, together with the ancient vill of Burley.
 From 1847 to 1964, Burley was served by trains at nearby Holmsley railway station, about 1.5 mi southeast of the village.
 The station buildings still stand, and are now tea rooms.

-Arthur Clough (son of Arthur Hugh Clough) and his wife Eleanor Freshfield built Castletop House on Castle Hill Lane in 1898: Eleanor's father was President of the Royal Geographic Society and brought back many exotic plants from his travels which were planted at Castletop.
+Arthur Clough (son of Arthur Hugh Clough) and his wife Eleanor Freshfield built Castletop House on Castle Hill Lane in 1898: Eleanor's father Douglas Freshfield was President of the Royal Geographical Society and brought back many exotic plants from his travels which were planted at Castletop.

 Burley has a long connection with witches; in the late 1950s, Sybil Leek, a self-styled white witch, lived in the village.
 She could be seen walking around Burley with her pet jackdaw on her shoulder before she moved to America.
 Some of the gift shops in Burley now sell witch-related gifts and ornaments.

 Burley was also once a favourite haunt for smugglers, and a secret cellar in the Queens Head pub was discovered during renovation work, where pistols, coins, and other unusual items were discovered.